muchdogesec/dogesec_website/_posts/2024-07-29-graph_credit_card_fraud.md

 As a starting point, many companies are tracking stolen card data sold on online card forums.

 The problem is, this is often just a list of card numbers, expiry dates, card security codes, and card holder names in a huge csv format.
-Many simply grab these numbers and store them in relational databases which they lookup against their own
+Many organisations simply grab these numbers (from an intel feed), store them in relational databases (or a TIP), which they then cross-reference against their card numbers.
+This is not only time consuming, but it also needs to be done by every single banking organisation each time on their own data.

+What if each card in a breach could easily be enriched with the issuer data, and more?...

 ## The anatomy of a bank card